NelsonGan/url-shortener-rails/README.md

 ## Description
-This application shortens URLs, similar to well-known service bit.ly, and includes a web dashboard for users to track click activity for each shortened URL.
+URL Shortener shortens URLs, similar to what bit.ly does, and includes a web dashboard for users to track click activity for each shortened URL.
 This project showcased my proficiency in full-stack web development, including designing and implementing a user-friendly interface.

 ## Tech Stack
-The web application was built with RubyOnRails, while the DBMS used is PostgreSQL.
+The web application is built with RubyOnRails and the DBMS used is PostgreSQL.

 ## Deployed URL (Heroku)
 https://url-shortener-with-rails.herokuapp.com/